Salmon: Species

-The term "salmon" comes from the Latin salmo, which in turn might have originated from salire, meaning "to leap".
-The seven commercially important species of salmon occur in two genera.
+The seven commercially important species of salmon occur in two genera of the subfamily Salmoninae.
 The genus Salmo contains the Atlantic salmon, found in both sides of the North Atlantic, as well as more than 40 other species commonly named as trout.
 The genus Oncorhynchus contains 12 recognised species which occur naturally only in the North Pacific, six of which are known as Pacific salmon while the remainder are considered trout.
-Outside their native habitats, Chinook salmon have been successfully introduced in New Zealand and Patagonia, while coho, freshwater sockeye and Atlantic salmon have been established in Patagonia, as well.
+Outside their native habitats, Chinook salmon have been successfully introduced in New Zealand and Patagonia, while coho, sockeye and Atlantic salmon have been established in Patagonia, as well.